Status of Corporate Governance

 The role of the Board of Directors of our company, which is a holding company, is to set management policy and targets for the Group as a whole and to supervise the execution of business in each Group company.

 The Board of Directors meets once a month, in principle, or whenever necessary.
-In the fiscal year ended October 2024, 14 meetings were held.
+In the fiscal year ended October 2025, 15 meetings were held.
 The rate of attendance was 100% for all directors.

 Outline of the operations of the Audit and Supervisory Committee

 The Audit and Supervisory Committee formulates the audit policy and plan as the basis for activities in collaboration with the departments responsible for internal control.
 Committee members attend important meetings and audit the legality and appropriateness of the execution of duties by directors by examining the Company’s operations and financial position.
-In the fiscal year ended October 2024 the Audit and Supervisory Committee met 15 times, with a 100% attendance rate for all members.
+The Committee includes members with significant knowledge and experience in finance and accounting.

 Main issues considered by the Audit and Supervisory Committee